 Mon-Fri: 7:30 am – 4:30 pm

 The Columbus AFB Casualty Services Program primary goals are to provide prompt, accurate reporting, dignified and humane notification, and efficient, thorough, and compassionate assistance to the next of kin for as long as needed.
 The Casualty Assistance Representative (CAR) also works closely with survivors of retired members to ensure potential benefits are applied for in a timely manner.
-The CAR provides assistance to an average of 60+ retired members’ families each year.
+The CAR provides assistance to retired members’ families each year.
 Entitlements can range from Military Retired Pay, Veterans Administration benefits, Office of Servicemen’s Group Life Insurance, and Social Security.

 Getting your affairs in order?
 Click on the Retiree Supporting Documents link and print to keep with your important paperwork.